 Consider burns as serious injuries and the areas burned as open wounds.
-If possible, remove clothing that might come in contact with the wound.
+If possible, remove clothing that might meet the wound.
 Flush the area with sterile water.
 Do not break blisters.
 Cover with sterile dressing.
 Encourage intake of liquids to maintain hydration.
-If burn is severe, notify the camp doctor or transport to the emergency department.
+If the burn is severe, notify the camp doctor or transport it to the emergency department.

-For sunburn, apply cool, moist packs, aloe and/or lanolin lotions if non-allergic, fluids, avoid the sun, wear loose, white clothing.
+For sunburn, apply cool, moist packs, aloe, and/or lanolin lotions if nonallergic, fluids.
+Avoid the sun, wear loose, white clothing.
 Topical anesthetic over-the-counter spray may be applied judiciously.
-If severe, camp doctor to assess child.
+If severe, the camp doctor assesses the child.